-Student Services at Sevenoaks Senior College aims to assist students to:
+Student Services at Sevenoaks Senior College assists students to:

-Students can receive counselling from our experienced Psychologist and Youth Support Worker to get help with:
+Students can receive counselling from our experienced Psychologist and Youth Workers to get help with:

 - Practical issues, e.g. finding accommodation, Centrelink payments, making appointments with community agencies.